henrywoo/Generative-AI-In-Action/source/ch11-llm/README.md

 **Explanation:**

-1. **Load Model and Tokenizer:** Start with a pre-trained model and tokenizer.
-2. **Prepare Datasets:** Gather a dataset of preferred (chosen) responses and rejected responses.
-3. **Calculate Log Probabilities:** For each response in both datasets, calculate the log probabilities of the model generating those responses.
-4. The **sft_loss** would typically be calculated using the _standard cross-entropy loss_ between the model's predicted logits and the true labels (the chosen responses in the SFT dataset).
+1. The **sft_loss** would typically be calculated using the _standard cross-entropy loss_ between the model's predicted logits and the true labels (the chosen responses in the SFT dataset).
-5. **ORPO Loss:** Calculate the mean difference between the log probabilities of chosen and rejected responses.
+2. **Odds Ratio Loss:** Calculate the logsigmoid of difference between the log odds of chosen and rejected responses.
 This represents the **OR (Odds Ratio)** term, pushing the model to favor chosen responses.
-6. **Optimize:** Combine the ORPO loss with your standard SFT loss (e.g., cross-entropy loss) and backpropagate to update the model parameters.
+3. **Optimize:** Combine the OR loss with the standard SFT loss (e.g., cross-entropy loss) and backprop to update the model parameters.

-**Important Notes:**

-* The provided code is a conceptual illustration.
-Actual ORPO implementations may involve additional techniques like temperature scaling and label smoothing.
-* You would need to iterate over batches from your datasets and accumulate the ORPO loss over multiple steps.

 **Paper Link:**